cyansprite/Extract/README.md

   to the top of the list, but not add a new occurance.
 - If you yank just whitespace or tabs it will ignore it, assuming you don't alter the option.
+- You're clipboards will be automatically pulled into the list on a timer, ignoring duplicates.

 ### Usage